A 2018 RITA® Finalist for Best mid-length Contemporary Romance of the year as well as a finalist in the National Readers Choice Awards!

 “Do you love me?” she whispered.

-“I love everything about you, Torie,” he said, using the nickname that only he was allowed to use.
+“I love everything about you, Torie,” he said finally, calling her by the nickname that only he was allowed to use.
 To everyone else she was Victoria.

-“I guess that answers my question.”
-She slipped out of the bed and began pulling her clothes on.
+She slipped out of bed and began pulling on her clothes.

 “Don’t.”
 She spun around and stabbed him with a glare that bordered somewhere between anger and hurt.
-“The thing is, Luke, I’m thirty-four and while you might think this is my biological clock ticking away, I’m not trying to trap you into one of those awful ultimatums girls give their boyfriends when they think they’re wasting their time in a relationship.
-I love you.
-And I want to be with you.
+I’m thirty-four and while you might think this is my biological clock ticking away, it’s not.
+Despite my better judgement, I’ve fallen in love you.
 And I thought… I thought that you’d fall in love with me, too.
-I thought if I just gave you enough time.”
+I thought if I just gave you enough time you’d come around.”
 She laughed, a sad little laugh that tore at his gut in a way he’d never felt before.